Employing High-Dimensional RIS Information for RIS-aided Localization Systems: System Model

 \subsection{Geometry and Channel Model}

 We assume that the BS is located at $\bm{p}_b = [x_b, y_b, z_b]^T$, while the center of the RIS is situated at $\bm{p}_r = [x_r, y_r, z_r]^T$.
 Besides, it is assumed that the MU's actual position is $\bm{p}_u = [x_u, y_u, z_u]^T$.
 Typically, once the RIS and BS are installed, their positions, $\bm{p}_r$ and $\bm{p}_b$, are fixed and known.
 To motivate the deployment of the RIS, we consider a common scenario where the line-of-sight (LoS) path between the BS and MU is obstructed \cite{Kangda1}.
-Such obstructions can result from various factors, including buildings, walls, or natural barriers \cite{Zhi4}.
+Such obstructions can result from various factors, including buildings, walls, or natural barriers \cite{Zhi4}\footnote{ { System model described here can be straightforwardly applied to analog beamforming systems (e.g., Rice fading channel).
+Exploring the RIS information localization under the Rice fading channel would be an intriguing avenue for future work. }}.

 Next, let us model the MU-RIS and RIS-BS links.
 For any antenna array, given an elevation angle $\theta \in (0, \pi]$ and an azimuth angle $\phi \in (0, \pi]$, the array response vector can be typically described as